kubesphere/website/content/en/docs/project-user-guide/application-workloads/statefulsets.md

 - **Container Security Context**

   A security context defines privilege and access control settings for a Pod or Container.
-[Pod Security Policies](https://kubernetes.io/docs/concepts/policy/pod-security-policy/).
+For more information about the security context, please visit [Pod Security Policies](https://kubernetes.io/docs/concepts/policy/pod-security-policy/).

 - **Sync Host Timezone**